ar-io/specs/arns/arns-core-01.md

 ## Overview

-The base Arweave Name Process Specification contains the specific details required by AR.IO Gateways to resolve the corresponding ArNS names and their Arweave Transaction IDs.
+The core Arweave Name specification for an AO process contains the specific details required by AR.IO Gateways to resolve the corresponding ArNS names and their Arweave Transaction IDs.
 This is the most basic building block and is primarily meant to be layered on top of or below other functionality.

 ## Specification Requirements